wootencl/apidocs-v4/source/includes/_authorizations.md

 subscriber.id | Optional: The subscriber’s member identifier.
 Specify when the patient is not the subscriber. subscriber.last_name | Optional: The subscriber’s last name as specified on their policy.
 Specify when the patient is not the subscriber. trading_partner_id | Unique id for the intended trading partner, as specified by the [Trading Partners](#trading-partners) endpoint.

+Interested in requesting approval for a referral to a specialist?
+See PokitDok’s [Referrals](#referrals) endpoint.